Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Bayesian nonparametric Thompson sampling

-The Gibbs sampler in lines 14-18 within Algorithm~\ref{alg:nonparametric_ts} is run $Gibbs_{steps}$ until a stopping criteria is met: either the model likelihood of the sampled chain is stable within an $\epsilon$ margin between steps, or a maximum number of iterations $Gibbs_{max}$ is reached.
-As new rewards $y_{t+1,a_{t+1}}$ are acquired, updates to assignments $z_{t^\prime,a_{t+1}}$ are done sequentially within the Gibbs sampler for $t^\prime=\{1,\cdots,t+1 | a_{t^\prime}=a_{t+1}\}$ --- only the posterior over the last played armed $a_{t+1}$ is recomputed.
-Since Eqn.~\eqref{eq:posterior_hyperparameters} can be sequentially computed for each per-arm observation, the computational cost of the Gibbs sampler grows with the number of available observation of the played arm.
-The overall computational cost is $O(T \cdot Gibbs_{steps})$ per-interaction with the world, \ie per newly observed reward $y_{t+1,a_{t+1}}$.
+\paragraph{Computational complexity.} Since Equation~\eqref{eq:posterior_hyperparameters} can be sequentially computed for each per-arm observation, the computational cost of the Gibbs sampler in Algorithm~\ref{alg:nonparametric_gibbs} grows with the number of rewards observed for the played arm $n_{t,a}$, with $t=\sum_{a=1}^{A}n_{t,a}$.
+Therefore, the overall computational cost is upper-bounded by $\mathcal{O}(T \cdot Gibbs_{iters})$ per-interaction with the world, \ie per newly observed reward $y_{t,a_{t}}$.